-Indicator Latest data available Scale Pre-dev average 3-year average Change in 3- year average Latest year Change from last year Summary Economic Development and Self-Reliance Project harvesting interactions and food security - - - - - - - Topic will continue to be tracked through the QSEMC process, community engagement conducted for the Project, and related information.
-Benefits, Royalty, and Taxatio on Payroll and corporate taxes paid by Baffinland to the territorial government 2020 Nunavut - \$15M taxes paid - \$15M taxes paid \$ 4% The value of tax payments made by Baffinland to the Government of Nunavut decreased slightly in 2020 to \$14.97 million, reflecting a decreased level of Project activity.
-Governance and Leadership Data indicators for monitoring g the Governa nce and Lea dership VSEC hav e not been develop ed.
+Indicator Latest data available Scale Pre-dev average 3-year average Change in 3- year average Latest year Change from last year Summary Economic Development and S Economic Development and Self-Reliance Project harvesting interactions and food security Benefits, Royalty, and Taxation - on - - - - - - Topic will continue to be tracked through the QSEMC process, community engagement conducted for the Project, and related information.
+Payroll and corporate taxes paid by Baffinland to the territorial government 2020 Nunavut - \$15M taxes paid - \$15M taxes paid 1 4% The value of tax payments made by Baffinland to the Government of Nunavut decreased slightly in 2020 to \$14.97 million, reflecting a decreased level of Project activity.
+Governance and Leadership Data indicators for monitoring the Governa nce and Lea dership VSEC hav e not been develop ed.